kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 The following post does not talk to the SciCloj target audience.
 It talks about SciCloj.
 For this, I use a blank slate called SciKloj which is assumed to have no target audience yet.
 I also assume that this SciKloj is not yet established within the Clojure community either.

+Viewed from a technical side, almost everything that is described in the following essay about SciKloj is already there in reality.
+So the essay does not primarily aim at immediate technical improvements but tries to cast into words and put into a specific perspective those technical achievements.
+The most honour can be done to the essay by criticising it.
+The assumption here is that mere statements about technical facts never lead to anything new, rather the critical reception of viewpoints (put into words) is a necessary step towards improvement.

 To whom, finally, does the essay talk to?
 I assume my reader to be, like me, an early adopter of SciKloj who intends to present SciKloj to some curious outside audience.

 ## An essay à clef